 For financial planning and consulting services, the firm charges either a fixed fee or an hourly fee.
-Fixed fees run as high as $10,000, while hourly fees typicially range from $200 to $500 an hour.
+Hourly fees typicially range from $200 to $400 an hour.
 Exact rates depend on the services provided, though the minimum fee is typically $2,000.
 Modera may offer a full or partial discount to clients who use the firm's wealth managment or portfolio management services.

 |Estimated Fee Comparison*|

 |Your Assets||Modera Wealth Management|

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|